-Prison Ministry: Healing Inside and Liberation Outside (AM-659)
+Prison Ministry: Healing Inside and Liberation Outside (CH-659)

 This course will examine traditional and contemporary approaches to spiritual care for ministry to the incarcerated that are rooted in one’s faith or source of meaning-making.